EMUIntegratedContent/emutoday/readme.md

 <ul>
 <li>Upgraded Laravel framework to version 12.</li>
 <li>Removed the subfission/cas package as it is no longer maintained and does not work with Laravel 12.</li>
-<li>Created a custom Cas service, service provider, and facade to handle CAS instead of the deprecated subfission/cas package.</li>
+<li>Created a custom Cas service, service provider, middlewares, and facade to handle CAS instead of the deprecated subfission/cas package.</li>
 </ul>
 <h2>October 2024 Updates (v 1.4.1)</h2>
 <ul>